Other parts of this series:

-Lest leaders and human resources representatives be at a loss for how to achieve the third objective, Accenture Interactive’s 2018 Fjord Trends report on the ethics economy proposes key actions organisations can take to win over these young recruits:
+Lest leaders and human resources representatives be at a loss for how to achieve the third objective, Accenture Song’s 2018 Fjord Trends report on the ethics economy proposes key actions organisations can take to win over these young recruits:

 - Present a solid and public stance on critical social issues—for example, publicly announce targets or take a position around the partners they will work with.

 - Be proactive in driving social change, rather than simply reacting to and apologising for any mistakes made.